RJT1990/mantra/README.md

 - You need boring devops tasks like cloud integration and file syncing between cloud/local taken care for you.
 - You need a way to easily compare and evaluate your model against benchmark tasks, e.g. accuracy on CIFAR-10.

-Read the docs <a href="">here</a>.
+Docs are on their way in the next few days!
 This is an **very early** alpha release: give us your huddled masses of issues and pull requests!
 This month (September), we will be working towards a stable release.

 ## Design Principles